-- Excludes a person from participation in; - Denies a person benefits of; or - Otherwise adversely affects a term of condition of a person's participation in a College program or activity. - b.
-Disparate Impact Discrimination: Disparate impact occurs when policies or practices that appear to be neutral unintentionally result in disproportionate impact on the basis of sex that: - Excluded a person from participation in; - Denies a person benefits of; or - Otherwise adversely affects a term of condition of a person's participation in a College program or activity. - B. Sex-Based Harassment: A form of sex discrimination and sexual harassment and other harassment on the basis of sex, including sex stereotypes, sex characteristics, pregnancy, or related conditions, sexual orientation, and gender identity, sexual assault, dating violence, domestic violence, and stalking. - 1.
+- B. Sexual Harassment: Conduct on the basis of sex, including sex stereotypes, sex characteristics, pregnancy, or related conditions, sexual orientation, and gender identity, sexual assault, dating violence, domestic violence, and stalking. - 1.
 Quid Pro Quo: An employee agent or other person authorized by the College to provide an aid, benefit, or service under the College's education program or activity, explicitly or impliedly conditioning the provision of such aid, benefit, or service on a person's participation in unwelcome sexual conduct - 2.
+Hostile Environment: Unwelcome conduct determined by a reasonable person to be so severe, pervasive, and objectively offensive that it effectively denies a complainant equal access to the College's educational program or activity. - 3.
+Sexual Assault: Conduct defined as follows by the FBI NIBRS program definitions:

+a.
+Rape

-Hostile Environment Harassment: Unwelcome sex-based conduct that, based on the totality of the circumstances, is subjectively and objectively offensive and is so severe or pervasive that it limits or denies a person's ability to participate in or benefit from the College's education program or activity. - 3.
-Sexual Assault: Conduct defined as follows by the FBI NIBRS program definitions: - a.
-Rape - i.
-The carnal knowledge of a person (i.e., penile-vaginal penetration), without the consent of that person, including instances where the person is incapable of giving consent because of their age or because of their temporary or permanent mental or physical incapacity (it should be noted that females or males could be Complainants under - ii.
-Oral or anal sexual intercourse (i.e., penile penetration) with another person, without the consent of that person, including instances where the person is incapable of giving consent because of their age or this definition):
+- The carnal knowledge of a person (i.e. penile-vaginal penetration), without the consent of that person, including instances where the person is incapable of giving consent because of their age or because of their temporary or permanent mental or physical incapacity (it should be noted that females or males could be Complainants under this definition); - Oral or anal sexual intercourse (i.e. penile penetration) with another person, without the consent of that person, including instances where the person is incapable of giving consent because of their age or because of their temporary or permanent mental or physical incapacity; - iii.
+To use an object or instrument (i.e. an inanimate object or body part other than a penis) to unlawfully penetrate, however slightly, the genital or anal opening of the body of another person, without the consent of that person, including instances where the person is incapable of giving consent because of their age or because of their temporary or permanent mental or physical incapacity; - b.
+Fondling: The touching of the private body parts of another person for the purposes of sexual gratification, without the consent of that person, including instances where the person is incapable of giving consent because of their age or because of their temporary or permanent mental or physical incapacity (for the purpose of this definition, "private body parts" include breasts, buttocks, or genitals whether clothed or unclothed). - c.
+Incest: Sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by New Hampshire law.